The Future of Commerce

 - The AI Marketer: As LLMs and agents become primary consumers of content on the web, we see the future of content-driven marketing and SEO becoming more programmatic and commoditized, especially with the help of automated marketing tools.
 Future marketing teams will allocate budget to platforms that can intelligently optimize ad spend across platforms according to organization’s goals.
 The AI Marketer will create the best strategy, execution, and delivery of campaigns, providing clear insight into ROI and bypassing traditional PR and advertising/growth agencies.

-- LLM Risk Management: As underlying LLM providers like OpenAI and Perplexity launch shopping features, alongside verticalized agents, large corporations and brands will need greater visibility into how foundation models are recommending certain products, services, and companies at scale.
+- LLM Risk Management: As underlying LLM providers like OpenAI and Perplexity launch shopping features, alongside vertical agents, large corporations and brands will need greater visibility into how foundation models are recommending certain products, services, and companies at scale.
 In addition to monitoring, we're interested in companies that can influence results at scale and demonstrate ROI on this new category of budget.

 Supply Chain Optimization

 - Intelligent Inventory management: On the demand side, AI analyzes vast amounts of data to predict shifts in consumer demand and trends, helping companies introduce new products and manage existing inventory.
 On the supply side, we take inspiration from the Shein model, having real-time insights into inventory and its suppliers and manufacturers.
-This allows Shein to produce small batches of ~100 items per product, analyzing customer feedback to determine which products to restock.
+This allows Shein to produce small batches of around 100 items per product, analyzing customer feedback to determine which products to restock.
 This approach minimizes waste and allows for rapid response to consumer preferences.

 - Supply Chain Optimization: AI will optimize every aspect of the supply chain for aspects like route planning, energy efficiency, customs processing, and the prediction/mitigation of potential disruptions.
 Microsupply chains might also get created, localizing manufacturing hubs to replace traditional factories and enable on-demand production.